The Subfield Metric and its Application to Quantum Error Correction: Subfield Weight Enumerators and MacWilliams Identity

 \end{small} Using the MacWilliams identity, we obtain the symmetrised partition weight enumerator of the code $\mathcal{C}$, given by \begin{small}

 \end{small} Here we have omitted terms that correspond to codewords of Hamming weight larger than $8$.
-The subfield weight enumerators allows us to deduce the minimal BR-weights given in Example \ref{ex:GF2_17}. \end{example}
+The subfield weight enumerators allows us to deduce the minimal BR-weights given in Example \ref{ex:GF2_17}. \end{ex}

 We close this section with a remark on the general case of codes over $\F_{q^m}$, for $m>2$.
 Using the same approach as above, for codes that distinguish between errors in $\F_q$ and errors in $\F_{q^m}\setminus \F_q$, the resulting partition of the alphabet is no-longer self-dual.
 More precisely, the subfield weight corresponds to a partition of $\F_{q^m}$ considered as an $\F_q$-vector space into $V_0=\{0\}$, $V_1\setminus V_0$, and $\F_{q^m}\setminus V_1$, where $V_1$ is the one-dimensional space $\F_q$.
 For the dual partition, we have the chain of vector spaces $V_0< V_{m-1} < V_m=\F_{q^m}$, where $\dim V_{m-1}=m-1$.
 Hence, for $m>2$, we have to use different weight functions for the code and its dual.